Symmetry (physics): Spacetime

 Mathematically, spacetime symmetries are usually described by smooth vector fields on a smooth manifold.
 The underlying local diffeomorphisms associated with the vector fields correspond more directly to the physical symmetries, but the vector fields themselves are more often used when classifying the symmetries of the physical system.

 Some of the most important vector fields are Killing vector fields which are those spacetime symmetries that preserve the underlying metric structure of a manifold.
 In rough terms, Killing vector fields preserve the distance between any two points of the manifold and often go by the name of isometries.

 Discrete

 A discrete symmetry is a symmetry that describes non-continuous changes in a system.
 For example, a square possesses discrete rotational symmetry, as only rotations by multiples of right angles will preserve the square's original appearance.
 Discrete symmetries sometimes involve some type of 'swapping', these swaps usually being called reflections or interchanges.

+Discrete spacetime symmetries include: the following.